Adrian-Benavente/grill/README.md

 ![Grill Logo](img/logo.png)

-Grill is not another bootstrap, but a **mobile first**, **CSS only** framework based on Grid and written in Sass, intented for quickly making lay outs.
+Grill is not another bootstrap, but a **mobile first**, **CSS only** framework based on Grid and written in Sass, intended for quickly making lay outs.

 ## Documentation